cafe-engine/cafe/README.md

 - [Coffee](https://github.com/cafe-engine/coffee): Lisp based language
 - [Latte](https://github.com/cafe-engine/latte): Filesystem and Packaging modules

-Each module can be used separated in your projects.
+Each module can be used separately in any project.

 `Cafe` uses this modules and SDL2 for input, window, OpenGL context, etc.